Kaktus1549/Eternal-FunctionsBot/Dokumentace.md

 - Returns:
     - -1 if stats file was not found
     - -2 if stats file is empty
-    - array called return_list with 10 players on page
+    - Dictionary called return_list with 10 players on page

 ### get_pages()